shoumo95/csx415-project/deploy/README.md

 ```
 #### Step 3

-Open RStudio and set your working directory to the project folder.
+Launch RStudio and set your working directory to the project folder.

 ```r
 setwd("~/R/Projects/csx415-project")